 |

-To be able to work compatibly and effectively in national and international groups and take responsibility
+Ability to work harmoniously and effectively in national or international teams and take responsibility

 |